 In keeping with the conversational approach of the PCT book, the CDT book is presented with a little help from my friends.
 Several CDT hikers contributed their thoughts to both the Planning and Town Guide sections of the book.
 Different opinions on many topics are presented by several Triple Crown hikers.

 There are two sections to the Handbook

-The Planning Guide section (186 pages) is a collection of tips from previous thru-hikers on a variety of hiking topics: Comparisons PCT vs CDT, Wildlife, Trail Community, Route Choices, Transportation, Guidebooks and Maps, Permits and Identification, Navigation, Gear Choices, Clothing and Footwear, Desert Hiking Advice, Snow Hiking Advice, Trail Town Information, Advice on Trail Food, Maildrops and Resupply.
+The Planning Guide section is a collection of tips from previous thru-hikers on a variety of hiking topics: Comparisons PCT vs CDT, Wildlife, Trail Community, Route Choices, Transportation, Maps and Apps, Permits and Identification, Navigation, Gear Choices, Clothing and Footwear, Desert Hiking Advice, Snow Hiking Advice, Trail Town Information, Advice on Trail Food, Mail Drops and Resupply.

-The Town Guide section (218 pages) has detailed information for trail towns and resorts including: ● Ley Map and Bear Creek Map location for each town/resort ● How to get to/from each town/resort ● Town Maps ● Maildrop Information ● Exactly what each town/resort has for resupply, lodging, restaurants, ATM, phone, internet, fuel, shower, etc.
+The Town Guide section has detailed information for trail towns and resorts including: ● Ley Map, Bear Creek Map, and CDTC Map location for each town/resort ● How to get to/from each town/resort ● Town Maps ● Maildrop Information ● Exactly what each town/resort has for resupply, lodging, restaurants, ATM, phone, internet, fuel, shower, etc.

 Enjoy your hike on the Divide!
-As my buddy d-low says, Embrace the Brutality!
+As d-low says, Embrace the Brutality!